wp-plugins/rootspersona/readme.txt

 5. Page for editing a Persona page

 == Changelog ==
+= 1.3.3 =
+Minor bug fixes for ancestry.com compatability
+Support for dashes in xref and ptrs
+Minor performance improvement

 = 1.3.2 =
 address potential namespace collisions in class names.